 The INSEAD-Sorbonne Université Behavioural Lab brings together behavioural scientists in the multidisciplinary research of human behaviour.
 A better understanding of how human and social factors contribute to the exploitation and discovery of major scientific advances and innovative technologies in various fields from public health to nanotechnology to environmental policy has become essential.

-The research team is probably the lab’s best asset.
+The research team will help you with your research project, from start to finish.
 All members have advanced degrees in the behavioural sciences and well-documented experience of experimental research.
-The team will help you with your research project, from start to finish.

 Hoai Huong Ngo